Skip to main content

 Conditions Source

-1. Set the property name, operator and value that you want to disable/enable the notification, channel, or content block.
+1. Set the property name, operator, and value that controls whether the notification, channel, or content block is disabled.

 Condition Operators